clarus/coq-blog/posts/2021-02-08 Removing existential types from modules in coq-of-ocaml.md

 * the signature `Target` has two abstract types `t1` and `t2`, the type `t2` being explicitly specified as `X.t` in this example.

 ### Now
 We show how we now translate this OCaml example with the latest changes in coq-of-ocaml.
-We start by using a [Coq type class](https://coq.inria.fr/refman/addendum/type-classes.html) to represent the functors as explained in a [previous article](http://coq-blog.clarus.me/improvements-of-coq-of-ocaml-for-functors-and-signatures.html):
+In particular, we show how we avoid using existential types for the abstract module types.
+We start by using a [Coq type class](https://coq.inria.fr/refman/addendum/type-classes.html) to represent the functor parameters as explained in a [previous article](http://coq-blog.clarus.me/improvements-of-coq-of-ocaml-for-functors-and-signatures.html):

     Module F.
       Class FArgs {X_t : Set} := {